jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 faster than sed(1) which uses regexp engine.
 And awk(1) binary is smaller that sed(1).

-These can't tell files from directories, so they are not usable if the directory ocntains both files and directories.
+Commads `ls` and `stat` can't tell files from directories, so they are not usable if a directory contains both.

-    ls -t   sort by time
-    stat

 # t-file-pipe-vs-process-substitution.sh